Transactions in JVM

 - the request is not made by a human using a browser, but by another system using the web services published by the JVM

 - the inbound operation arriving to the JVM is not an HTTP request.
-Besides supporting transactions for web applications, Plumbr Java Agent also captures transactions from remote calls to EJB modules and Swing event listeners in Swing-based desktop applications.
+To give you an idea – such transactions can be initiated by remote calls to EJB modules or Swing event listeners in Swing-based desktop applications.